WSO2 ESB comes with a variety of adapters to connect to all sorts of different systems. One of these adapters is the SAP adapter.

 So, let’s start off with some SAP adapter knowledge.
 I’ll refer to the WSO2 ESB SAP adapter as ‘SA’ in the following guide.

 The SA is capable to be used as a Client as well as a Server.
 To setup the SA as client to a SAP system you’ll need to setup a client-side configuration fle.
-This file should be named [SAP-GWHOST].dest and must be placed in the [WSO2_HOME]/repository/conf/sap folder.
-This folder does not exist per default so make sure you create it and provide enough access rights for the WSO2 user to read the files within it.
+This file should be named [SAP-GWHOST]

-To setup the WSO2 as an idoc server you must create a configuration file named [SAP-GWHOST].server.
+To setup the WSO2 as an idoc server you must create a configuration file named [SAP-GWHOST].server

 Let’s first handle the client configuration file.
 There might be some differences based on your SAP system but the following settings should cover a lot of installations.
 The screenshots are based on SAP ECC version 6.0